dassoumik/readme-generator/README.md

 Below is the link to the demo video:
  - [youtube - Demo Video](https://youtu.be/GOO3TqOifMQ)

-It will show you how to yse the app.
+It will show you how to use the app.

 ## Learnings
  - How to use node.js